Brian Boru: Literature

 Finnegans Wake (1939), by James Joyce, makes multiple references to Brian Boru and Clontarf, in neologisms typical of that book ("clontarfminded") and obscure references (e.g. "as true as the Vernons have Brian's sword"—McHugh points out that the Vernons, an Italian family, had an ancient sword said to be Brian Boru's).

 In the 1949 novel Silverlock by John Myers Myers, the death of Brian Boru is described from the main character's viewpoint.

-Morgan Llewlyn's Lion of Ireland (1980) is a historical novel about the life of Brian Boru.
+Morgan Llywelyn's Lion of Ireland (1980) is a historical novel about the life of Brian Boru.